iratefun/developer_infobase/philosophy/axioms.md

 63. All runnables share a standard entry point (prcr__runnable_entry_point__util)
 64. Configuration parsers should be within prcr__class__lib.
 Projects ought not hold their own config parsers.
 This is so other projects can import configurations without having to look into a runnable source.
 65. If the project is a runnable, it should have only one ProjectCoreRunnable instance, and it should be available in process.irf_core.runnable.
+66. Always consider the dimensionality of what "better" means.
+67. Work in immediacy, only with what you have.
+68. Work for the sake of accomplishment, even if none celebrate those wins.